-Top 5 Tips to Staying Sober During the Holidays
+Top 5 Tips To Staying Sober During the Holidays

 The holidays can be a stressful time, especially for those dealing with drug and alcohol addiction and recovery.
-The National Council on Alcoholism and Drug Dependence estimates that one in every 12 adults suffer from alcohol abuse or dependence, 8% of the population admitted to illegal drug use in the past 30 days, and 20% of the U.S. population abusing prescription drugs.
+The National Council on Alcoholism and Drug Dependence estimates that one in every 12 adults suffer from alcohol abuse or dependence, 8 percent of the population admitted to illegal drug use in the past 30 days, and 20% of the U.S. population abusing prescription drugs.

 While the holiday season can be a deadly trigger for abuse and relapse, Addiction Campuses has the top 5 tips to help you or a loved one stay sober.